zenmumbler/dtbb/README.md

 that I had not done much with.
 So if things are a bit more complex than they need to be for an app this small, then that's why.
 To whit, I've made/done the following:

-- A full [node-based site scraper](scrape) that retrieves listings and single entry pages and extracts out the data from those pages (using jsdom) into JSON catalog files.
+- A full [node-based site scraper][scrape] that retrieves listings and single entry pages and extracts out the data from those pages (using jsdom) into JSON catalog files.
 - I researched and experimented with most web build systems out there and settled on a gulp + rollup combination for code as it is straightforward and it produces clean and